-Special responsibilities: Chair of Audit and Risk Committee; Member of Remuneration and Nominations Committee

-Interests in shares: 403,132 ordinary shares
+Chair of Audit and Risk Committee; Member of Remuneration and Nominations Committee 403,132 ordinary shares Nil

 Name: Robert Kent

 Title: Independent, Non-Executive Director

 Qualifications: Bachelor of Business degree (Marketing) from the Queensland University of Technology and is a Graduate of the Australian Institute of Company Directors.

 Experience and expertise: Mr Kent was the Managing Director of Publicis Mojo (Queensland), part of a global advertising firm, from 2000 to 2017.
 He was also a member of the Publicis National Board of Management.
-Robert is an experienced marketing executive who has managed many campaigns involving sales, promotion and brand building.
-He was also Managing Director of Personalised Plates

-Queensland from 2013 to 2017.
+Rob is an experienced marketing executive who has managed many campaigns involving sales, promotion and brand building.
+He was also Managing Director of Personalised Plates Queensland from 2013 to 2017.

-Other current directorships: Nil Former directorships (last 3 years): Nil
+Other current directorships: Nil

+Former directorships (last 3 years): Nil

 Special responsibilities: Chair of Remuneration and Nominations Committee; Member of Audit and Risk Committee

-Interests in shares: 282,133 ordinary shares
+Interests in shares: 204,901 ordinary shares

+Interests in options: Nil